-Dr. Michael A. Fotos, III, BA, MPA, Ph.D. is the Director of Undergraduate Studies for Environmental Studies and Lecturer in Political Science at Yale University.
-He is also a Visiting Assistant Professor in the graduate public policy program at Trinity College in Hartford CT.
+Dr. Michael A. Fotos, III, BA, MPA, Ph.D. is the Director of Undergraduate Studies for Environmental Studies and Lecturer in Political Science.
+He was previously on the faculty of the graduate public policy program at Trinity College in Hartford CT.

-His recent publications seek greater understanding of the relationship between political theory and policy analysis.
+His teaching and research aim at providing greater understanding of the applications of political theory to institutional design, constitutional choice, and policy analysis.
 Earlier work focused on coal mining regulation, voter turnout, and ecosystem services.
-Present projects include working papers relating American constitutional fundamentals to political development and policy choice.

 Dr. Fotos was born and raised in Huntington, West Virginia and presently lives in West Hartford, Connecticut.
-He is a 1978 graduate of Yale College and an Associate Fellow and College Adviser of Berkeley College.
-Dr. Fotos is a founding faculty volunteer and presently serves on the board of the Warrior-Scholar Project, a national non-profit that empowers enlisted military veterans to successfully transition from service to a top-tier college or university.
-He is also a director of the Connecticut Farmland Trust where he recently completed a four-year term as president.
+He is a 1978 graduate of Yale College and a Fellow of Berkeley College.
+Dr. Fotos is a founding faculty volunteer and presently serves on the board of the Warrior-Scholar Project, a national non-profit founded at Yale whose mission is to provide enlisted veterans with the skills and confidence needed to succeed in college.

 - 2017.
 “Public Goods and the Diagnosis of Counterintentional Policy Outcomes.”
 In Filippo Sabetti and Dario Castiglione (Eds.), Institutional Diversity in Self-Governing Societies: The Bloomington School and Beyond, (pp. 213-38).
 Lanham MD: Lexington Books.